DigiBP/Team-Moevenpick/README.md

 1. To automate process steps that currently involve significant "manual labor".
 2. To eliminate existing "dead ends" in the current processes to improve process quality.

-#### Methods
+#### Procedure

 The following steps were undertaken for this project:

-1. Analysis of the "Order to Report" process in consultation with a project member working at USZ to create an AS-IS BPMN process and identify challenges and optimization opportunities.
+1. Review of the "Order to Report" process in consultation with one project member who is working at USZ to create an AS-IS process model and identify challenges and optimization opportunities.

-2. Utilizing insights from the analysis to model a TO-BE BPMN process as a proposal for a more streamlined process.
+2. Utilizing insights from the analysis to model a TO-BE process as a proposal for a more streamlined process.

 3. Selecting a section of the TO-BE process and using the Camunda workflow to implement automation to address the identified challenges.